Mills Lane: Judge Mills Lane

-Judge Mills Lane is a syndicated American television series and arbitration-based reality court show that ran in first-run syndication from August 17, 1998 to September 7, 2001.
+Judge Mills Lane is an American syndicated arbitration-based reality court show that ran in first-run syndication from August 17, 1998 to September 7, 2001.
 Reruns later aired on The National Network (TNN) and currently on Pluto TV.
 The show was produced by John Tomlin and Bob Young for Hurricane Entertainment Group.
-Judge Mills Lane was distributed by Rysher Entertainment (until 1999) for its first season and Paramount Domestic Television for its last two.
+Judge Mills Lane was distributed by Rysher Entertainment (until 2000) for its first two seasons and Paramount Domestic Television for its last two.

 Synopsis

 The show was presided over by Mills Lane.
 Lane stepped down from his position as a judge in Reno to host the show.
-The introduction to the series' first season mentioned Lane's connection to both boxing and the law.
+The introduction to the series' first two seasons mentioned Lane's connection to both boxing and the law.
 Lane's catchphrase "let's get it on" was used to open each case and if he found one of the litigants to be out of line, he would tell them that if they didn't stop, "your case is gone."

 Judge Mills Lane premiered at a time when court shows were starting to see a large revival.
 The show could not find secure enough footing in an increasingly crowded market and was cancelled after three seasons.
 Judge Mills Lane produced 700 episodes before its cancellation.